marvosyntactical/joeynmt/NOTES.md

 * in kbv, (files with new\_york\_wednesday formatting, prepend @ for vocabulary check)

+-> it still seems like some knowledgebases are matched with the wrong batch....

 ### 07.04.20 training on GPU

 * 63 epochs after 520 minutes => 8.2 minutes per epoch